-- .
-Mr. Beitler is the founder of one of our member firms that made aggregate payments to us indirectly through its clearing firm in excess of \$120,000. - .
-Mr. Carey is a principal of two member firms that made aggregate payments to us indirectly through their clearing firm in excess of \$120,000. - Mr. Hertshten is the owner of a clearing firm that made net payments to us of approximately \$108 million and the owner of a member firm that made net payments to us in excess of \$120,000.
-Mr. Hertshten's brother-in-law is also a member of our exchange and made aggregate payments to us indirectly through a clearing firm in excess of \$120,000. - Mr. Hobert owns a majority interest in one of our member firms that made payments to us indirectly through its clearing firm in excess of \$120,000.
+- Mr. Beitler is the founder of one of our member firms that made payments to us indirectly through its clearing firm in excess of \$120,000. - Mr. Carey is a principal of two member firms that made payments to us indirectly through their clearing firm in excess of \$120,000. - Mr. Dennis is a member of the management team of one of our clearing firms that made net payments to us of approximately \$409 million. - Mr. Hertshten is the owner of a clearing firm that made net payments to us of approximately \$114 million and is the owner of a member firm that made net payments to us in excess of \$120,000.
+Mr. Hertshten's brother-in-law is also a member of our exchange and made payments to us indirectly through a clearing firm in excess of \$120,000.

-- Mr. Mulchrone is the founder of a clearing firm that made net payments to us of approximately \$54 million. - Mr. Shepard owns a minority interest in one of our clearing firms that made net payments to us of approximately \$147 million and owns a trading firm that made payments to us indirectly through its clearing firm in excess of \$120,000. - Mr. Siegel made payments to us indirectly through his clearing firm in excess of \$120,000. - Mr. Tierney is the owner of one of our member firms that made payments to us indirectly through its clearing firm in excess of \$120,000. - .
-Mr. Wescott is part owner in one of our member firms that made payments to us indirectly through its clearing firm in excess of \$120,000.
+- Mr. Hobert owns a majority interest in one of our member firms that made payments to us indirectly through its clearing firm in excess of \$120,000. - Mr. Mulchrone is the founder of a clearing firm that made net payments to us of approximately \$44 million. - Mr. Shepard owns a minority interest in one of our clearing firms that made net payments to us of approximately \$148 million.
+He also owns a trading firm and is a minority investor in another firm and each firm made payments to us indirectly through their clearing firm in excess of \$120,000. - Mr. Tierney is the owner of one of our member firms that made payments to us indirectly through its clearing firm in excess of \$120,000. - Mr. Wescott was part owner of one of our member firms that made payments to us indirectly through its clearing firm in excess of \$120,000.

 The fees we charge our customers, including any of our board members, are based on published fee schedules and no benefits or discounts are provided to our board members that are not otherwise made available to similarly situated customers.
 We, therefore, do not believe that such transactions impair the independence of such individuals and any potential conflicts are handled appropriately under our director conflict of interest policy, a copy of which is available on our website.
-Our other board members and director nominees who participate in our markets also incur trading fees, but such fees were below \$120,000 during 2018.
+As previously disclosed, given that the payments from Mr. Dennis' firm exceeded 5% of our consolidated gross revenues, he has been classified as non-independent.
+Our other board members and director nominees who participate in our markets also incur trading fees, but such fees were below \$120,000 during 2019.
 The foregoing transactions relating to trading activity are considered pre-approved under the audit committee's related party transaction approval policy.